Hel5Sou/portfolio-website/README.md

 # React Portfolio-Website

 Single Page Portfolio project
-Components: Carousel, Navbar, NavItem, Social, Widecard
+### Components: Carousel, Navbar, NavItem, Social, Widecard
-Contents: About, Contact, Education, Home, Skills, Todo app
+### Contents: About, Contact, Education, Home, Skills, Todo app

 For public - you can download this project and just change the text components and images to build your own portfolio website

 # React ToDo list built with React Hooks

 I have create a to-do application.
 This application will display the tasks, add new tasks, mark tasks as complete, and remove tasks.
-Also will change color of the row for tasks in progreww.
+Also will change color of the row for tasks in progress.
 These actions will touch upon the four aspects of a CRUD (Create, Read, Update, and Delete) application.

 This application is integrating React Hooks.
 React Hooks allow for functional components to have a state and use lifecycle methods, allowing you to avoid using Class components and have more modular and readable code.